How hard is it to approximate the Jones polynomial?: Introduction

-On the discouraging side, Jaeger, Vertigan, and Welsh \cite{JVW:complexity} showed that it is $\shP$-hard to exactly compute the Jones polynomial $V(L,t)$ except when $t$ is a root of unity of order $r \in \{1, 2, 3, 4, 6\}$.
-They established a reduction from the Tutte polynomial of a planar graph to the Jones polynomial of an associated link.
+On the discouraging side, Vertigan \cite{Vertigan:planar} showed that it is $\shP$-hard to exactly compute the Jones polynomial $V(L,t)$ except when $t$ is a lattice root of unity.
+Jaeger, Vertigan, and Welsh \cite{JVW:complexity} established a reduction from the Tutte polynomial of a planar graph to the Jones polynomial of an associated link.
+Vertigan then showed that the specific values of the Tutte polynomial used in this reduction are $\shP$-hard.

-The main result of this article is that the ``encouraging'' universality result strengthens the ``discouraging'' hardness result: Any value-dependent approximation of above values of the Jones polynomial is $\shP$-hard.
-The argument is a mash-up of three standard theorems in quantum computation: The Solovay-Kitaev theorem \cite{NC:book} (although only a mock version is needed), the FLW density theorem, and Aaronson's theorem that $\PostBQP = \PP$ \cite{Aaronson:post}.
-(See also \cite{BFLW:counting} for a different hardness result.)
+The main result of this article is that the ``encouraging'' universality result strengthens the ``discouraging'' hardness result: Any value-distinguishing approximation of a value of the Jones polynomial at a non-lattice root of unity is $\shP$-hard.
+The argument is a mash-up of three standard theorems in quantum computation: The Solovay-Kitaev theorem \cite{NC:book}, the FLW density theorem, and Aaronson's theorem that $\PostBQP = \PP$ \cite{Aaronson:post}.
+(See also \cite{BFLW:approx} for a different hardness result.)

-\begin{theorem} Let $I(L)$ be a quantumly finite, unitary link invariant which is eventually dense.
-In particular, $I(L)$ can be the Jones polynomial $V(L,t)$ with $t = \exp(2\pi i/r)$ and $r=5$ or $r \ge 7$.
-Let $a > b > 0$ be two fixed positive real numbers, and assume as a promise that $|I(L)| \ge a$ or $|I(L)| \le b$.
-Then it is $\shP$-hard, in the complexity of the diagram of $L$, to decide which inequality holds; moreover we can take $L$ to be a knot. \end{theorem}
+\begin{theorem} Let $V(L,t)$ be the Jones polynomial of a link $L$ described by a link diagram, and let $t$ be a principal, non-lattice root of unity.
+Let $0 < a < b$ be two positive real numbers, and assume as a promise that either $|V(L,t)| < a$ or $|V(L,t)| > b$.
+Then it is $\shP$-hard, in the sense of Cook-Turing reduction, to decide which inequality holds.
+Moreover, it is still $\shP$-hard when $L$ is a knot. \end{theorem}

-The idea of \thm{th:main} applies to many cases where the invariant is not unitary; and when it is not an invariant of links but some other type of topological or combinatorial object.
-We have no formal statement of a general result, but the basic argument is that if an invariant can simulate a quantum computer, then typically multiplicative or value-dependent approximation is universal for $\PostBQP$ and therefore $\shP$-hard.
-Here is an example result of this type, modulo a denseness result which is explained in \sec{s:tutte} and which will be established in a later paper.
-(We also provide a Sage program to confirm an adequate weak form of the conjecture for specific values of $n$.)
+\thm{th:main} is proven in \sec{s:pmain} after developing several lemmas.
+The theorem is stated for the Jones polynomial and only for values where the associated braid group representations are unitary and dense.
+But the idea applies to many other link invariants and to many non-unitary values of the Jones polynomial.
+The idea also applies to various functions on graphs or other input data that aren't link invariants.
+We have no formal statement of a general result, but the basic argument is that if a numerical function can model the execution of a quantum computer sufficiently accurately, then typically multiplicative or value-distinguishing approximation is universal for $\PostBQP$ and therefore $\shP$-hard.
+Here is an example result of this type.